-PARTNER's warning in the press release and editorial as "small," appears "may be small" and "risk is not zero," as many underestimate and minimize the importance of the study.
+The PARTNER warning in the press release and editorial as "small," appears "may be small" and "risk is not zero", as many underestimate and minimize the importance of the study.
 The choice of words such as "negligible", "effectively zero risk" or even "extremely small" would be more accurate and meaningful, and have been used by other experts to describe this PARTNER result.

-We could easily see on a discussion of semantics and how people interpret specific words that convey the risk to all, there is a risk measurement agreement - but I can assume that you believe the press release of the tone is intentionally interim?
+We could easily see in a discussion about semantics and how people interpret specific words that convey the risk to everyone, there is no risk measurement agreement - but can I assume that you believe the tone of the press release is intentionally precautionary?